AlfrescoLabs/alfresco-gradle-plugins/README.md

 and packaging extensions to Alfresco, particularly those deployed as [Alfresco AMP](http://wiki.alfresco.com/wiki/AMP_Files) projects.

+### Requirements

+The project currently requires that Gradle and [Maven](http://maven.apache.org) be installed.

 ### Installing this Project

 To build this plugins project and install in your local maven repo run:

+	cd alfresco-gradle-plugins
 	gradle install